pallavi081/pallavi081/README.md

 - ⚡ Fun fact: ...
 -->

-# 👩‍💻 Pallavi Shrivastav – Projects Portfolio
+# 👩‍💻 Pallavi Kumari – Projects Portfolio

 Welcome to my GitHub!
 I am a B.Tech student passionate about building **privacy-focused** and **user-friendly** applications.
 Below are my major projects and work.